Scientology (Lewis book): Reception

+Towards the end of his review, Frenschkowski recalls the editor's prediction in the introduction, that the book would "likely end up pleasing no one engaged in the Scientology/anti-Scientology conflict, which is perhaps as it should be".
+Summing up, Frenschkowski states that the book pleased him, at any rate, and that he wished for it to be "read not just by academics but also e.g. by journalists."
+Manca disputed this, writing that the book "is most likely to please persons who take an uncritical view of Scientology."
 Richard Cimino, founder and editor of the Religioscope Institute-published newsletter Religion Watch, wrote that the book "focuses less on the church's abuses than on its organizational dynamics and teachings, although its authors do broach controversial issues."
 Cimino commented that the book is "divided about whether the movement and its distinctive blend of science, psychotherapy and esoteric religion is growing".
 In an article about Scientology by B.A.
 Robinson at the website of the organization Ontario Consultants on Religious Tolerance, Scientology is listed as a "recommended book".